jci-metasys/tutorial-csharp/lesson3/README.md

 1. It turns off auto redirects
 2. It handles every redirect.
 It inspects the redirect URL and as long the hostname matches the hostname of the original request it automatically follows the redirect.
+3. IT retains our authorization header on each request.

 ## Remove the Manual Handling of Redirects

-The other two changes were to delete the two lines that manually handled the redirects:
+The other two changes we need to make are to delete the two lines that manually handled the redirects:

 Lesson 2 Code (Each request requires two calls):